annie-hua/IvfSuccessCalculator/README.md

 # IVF Success Calculator

 This project is a web application that estimates IVF success rates based on user input.
-It uses **Next.js** for the frontend and backend, along with **react-hook-form** for form handling and **Chart.js** for visualizing results.
+It uses **Next.js** for the frontend and backend, along with **react-hook-form** for form handling

 ## Features
 - User-friendly form to input IVF-related data.